Monday, December 23, 2024

 In the 1990s pp. Organizations associated with the German far right began raising money to buy land in the Kaliningrad region to enable ethnic Germans to settle there.

-In particular, the Gesellschaft für Siedlungsförderung in Trakehnen (“Society for Assistance to Migrants in Trakehnen”) attempted to establish a settlement in Yasnaya Polyana (Trakehnen).
+In particular, the Gesellschaft für Siedlungsförderung in Trakehnen ("Society for the Assistance of Migrants in Trakehnen") attempted to establish a settlement in Yasnaya Polyana (Trakehnen).
 A separate group associated with the later convicted radical Manfred Raeder collected donations to build housing for ethnic Germans in the village of Olkhovatka (Walterkemen) east of Kaliningrad.

 In Yasnaya Polyana, another organization financed the construction of a German-language school and housing in the Amtshagen farmstead.
 Several dilapidated houses were purchased and restored; Tractors, trucks, construction materials and equipment were brought into the village, and the work of small enterprises began.
 Relatively high salaries attracted new residents, and the ethnic German population grew to approximately 400 residents.
 Most of the settlers were Russian Germans from the Caucasus and Kazakhstan, and not repatriates or their descendants.
 Some Russian Germans were unable to speak German and/or were denied resettlement in Germany due to inconclusive evidence of German ancestry.